Rescue of the Danish Jews: 2 October Swedish radio broadcast

+Rescues

 During the first days of the rescue action, Jews moved into the many fishing harbors on the Danish coast to await passage, but officers of the Gestapo became suspicious of activity around harbors (and on the night of October 6, about 80 Jews were caught hiding in the loft of the church at Gilleleje, their hiding place having been betrayed by a Danish girl who was in love with a German soldier).
 Subsequent rescues had to take place from isolated points along the coast.
 While waiting their turn, the Jews took refuge in the woods and in cottages away from the coast, out of sight of the Gestapo.

-Some of the refugees never made it to Sweden; a few chose to commit suicide; some were captured by the Gestapo en route to their point of embarkation; some 23 were lost at sea when vessels of poor seaworthiness capsized; and still others were intercepted at sea by German patrol boats.
 Danish harbor police and civil police often cooperated with the rescue effort.
-During the early stages, the Gestapo was undermanned and the German army and navy were called in to reinforce the Gestapo in its effort to prevent transportation taking place; but by and large the German military troops proved less than enthusiastic in the operation and frequently turned a blind eye to escapees.
+During the early stages, the Gestapo was undermanned and the German army and navy were called in to reinforce the Gestapo in its effort to prevent transportation taking place.
 The local Germans in command, for their own political calculations and through their own inactivity, may have actually facilitated the escape.